vinceskahan/v5wiki/Help!-Posting-to-weewx-user.md

 ## The WeeWX debug utility

-The debug utility (`wee_debug` or `weectl debug`) can output more detailed information about your system.
+The debug utility (`weectl debug`) can output more detailed information about your system.
 You may be asked to run that utility and follow up to your original problem report with more details.

 Note that the utility *tries* to obfuscate usernames/passwords/keys so that posting your debug does not post private information.
 However, you still need to examine the output to make sure it didn't miss any usernames, passwords, tokens, or other private information.